 Most importantly, we had very strong year for equity performance.
 Areas of longstanding gaps have closed, such as women in leadership, and we had double-digit growth rates across the other designated groups.
-We truly embraced inclusion during the pandemic years and improved our business as a result.
-Currently, one in three employees across CWB is engaged in one of our 8 Employee Represented Groups (ERGs) and actively creates a sense of belonging in our organization.
+We truly embraced inclusion during the

 THIS YEAR WAS UNCHARTED TERRITORY FOR EVERYONE, AND SO WE REALLY JUST LEANED INTO OUR VALUES TO HELP GUIDE US," SAYS KARI BILYK, CWB SENIOR MANAGER, ORGANIZATIONAL EFFECTIVENESS.
 THOSE VALUES HAVE PEOPLE AT THEIR CORE AND THE DESIRE FOR A CULTURE THAT MAKES A DIFFERENCE TO PEOPLE.
 AND WHEN WE CAN MAKE A DIFFERENCE IN OUR EMPLOYEES' LIVES, THAT'S SOMETHING THAT ALSO TRANSLATES TO OUR CLIENTS AND OUR COMMUNITY."